IBM/wcs-ocaml/README.md

-# wcs-ocaml -- SDK and command line interface for Watson Conversation Service
+# SDK and command line interface for Watson Conversation Service

 wcs-ocaml is a source development kit in OCaml and command line interface for [Watson Conversation Service (WCS)](https://www.ibm.com/watson/services/conversation/).